Factbox: COP26 in Glasgow - Who is going and who is not?

 -New Japanese Prime Minister Fumio Kishida has said he is considering how he will participate, possibly taking part online.
 The daily Yomiuri reported that Kishida was making arrangements to try to attend in person.

 -U.S. President Joe Biden, along with climate envoy John Kerry and domestic climate adviser and former EPA Administrator Gina McCarthy.
 The White House says 10 other cabinet officials will also be present.

--Queen Elizabeth, Prince Charles and Prince William along with Camilla, Duchess of Cornwall, and Kate, Duchess of Cambridge.
+-Britain's Prince Charles and Prince William along with Camilla, Duchess of Cornwall, and Kate, Duchess of Cambridge.

 -Israeli Prime Minister Naftali Bennett.

 -Australian Prime Minister Scott Morrison has confirmed he will attend.
 While many global nations have pledged to achieve net-zero emissions by 2050, Australia has refused to strengthen its targets.

 -President Tayyip Erdogan will attend after Turkey's parliament ratified the Paris climate agreement last month.